sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-neo/s4sdk-odata-service-neo.md

 Finally, having prepared the query, we call the `execute` method.
 This method does a lot of the heavy lifting necessary to connect to an S/4HANA system and relieves us as developers from dealing with complex aspects such as:

-- the configuration which system to connect to (in a multi-tenant environment) – by transparently accessing the destination service of SAP Cloud Platform,
+- the configuration which system to connect to (in a multi-tenant environment) – by transparently accessing the destination service of the BTP,
 - the connectivity to this system, which may reside on-premise behind a corporate firewall, – by means of the connectivity service and the optional Cloud Connector, and
 - the authentication to this system using potentially vastly different authentication flows (basic authentication, principal propagation, OAuth2).